 In the event that a victim’s injury is not the result of intentional conduct, then the accident victim is still able to claim No-Fault PIP insurance benefits.
 Additionally, when an accident victim’s injuries are caused by accidental negligence – if the aggressive driving was reckless but not intentional conduct – then he or she can also sue the at-fault driver for pain and suffering compensation, excess medical benefits, excess wage loss benefits and other economic compensation.

-How to report a road rage incident?
+How to report a road rage incident in Michigan?

 The best way to report a road rage incident in Michigan is to call 9-1-1, rather than state or local police.
 Provide as much detailed information as possible about the driver, including the make/model/color of his or her vehicle, license plate number and the road (and direction) on which the driver was traveling.